Krishna-Noutiyal/C-Plus-Plus-Learning/README.md

 ## 🤝 Contributing

-If you'd like to contribute, feel free to fork the repository and submit a pull request.
+If you'd like to contribute, feel free to fix the repository and submit a pull request.
 I appreciate any feedback, suggestions, or improvements!

-## 📬 Contact

-Have any questions or want to connect?
-Reach out to me via [email@example.com](mailto:email@example.com) or follow me on [GitHub](https://github.com/username).

----

-By following my C++ learning journey, you'll witness my growth as a programmer and hopefully find some useful insights and inspiration for your own projects.
-Happy coding! 😊

----

-Feel free to customize any section further to better suit your needs!
+Feel free to customize any section further to suit your needs better!